Tingjun Chen, Ph.D.

 – [NSF NewSpectrum] Enabling Dense and In-Situ Spectrum Monitoring via Analog Correlators and Circuits-System Co-Design

-– [Duke Engineering Beyond the Horizon initiative] Lighting A Dark Fiber Network for Hybrid Quantum-Classical Experimental Research
+– [Duke Engineering Beyond the Horizon Initiative] Lighting A Dark Fiber Network for Hybrid Quantum-Classical Experimental Research

 – [NSF EAGER] An Integrated Fiber Sensing and Communication Living Lab in the Research Triangle